Stilton: Cheese

 The village gave its name to Stilton cheese.
 The most widely accepted explanation is that the cheese came down to be sold at the coaching inns in Stilton.
 Daniel Defoe in 1722 described the village as famous for its cheese.
 Traditionally it was thought that supplies were obtained from the housekeeper at Quenby Hall, Hungarton, Leicestershire, near Melton Mowbray, and were sold via her brother-in-law to travellers in Stilton's coaching inns, namely the Bell Inn or the Angel Inn.

 Today Stilton is not licensed to make the cheese since it is not located in one of the three counties licensed to do so: Derbyshire, Leicestershire and Nottinghamshire.
 The manufacturers of Stilton cheese in these counties applied for and received Protected Geographical Status (PGS) in 1996, so that production is currently limited to these three counties and must use pasteurised milk, which can be drawn from many counties within the central belt of England.
 Recent evidence indicates that it is unlikely that the village would have been a centre for selling of cheese unless cheese was also made in the area.
 Furthermore, the original recipe for a cream cheese made in Stilton in the early 18th century has since been discovered and since more than one type of cheese was usually made, it is possible that a blue cheese was also made in the area.
 The Parish of Stilton applied to Defra for an amendment to the Stilton PDO to be included into the Protected area but was unsuccessful.
 Further attempts to achieve this have been made, supported by Shailesh Vara MP, the Member of Parliament for North West Cambridgeshire, but have so far been unsuccessful.

 Church

 There is no record of a church in Stilton before the 13th century.
 The earliest parts of the present Parish Church of St Mary Magdalene date from that period.
 It consists today of a chancel with vestry and organ chamber, nave, north and south aisles, west tower and south porch most of which was built in the 15th century with the nave arcades 13th century.
 It is a Grade II* listed building.

 Village life

 Stilton has its own Church of England primary school.
-The village has one shop and three pubs: The S Bar, The Bell, The Talbot and Colbrook's, a Rolls-Royce and Bentley specialist garage.
+The village has one shop and three pubs: The S Bar (formerly The Stilton Country Club & The Stilton Tunnels), The Bell and The Talbot.